Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: When is the GFBM a semimartingale?

-\begin{remark}[Differentiability] {\rm It is shown in \cite{ichiba-pang-taqqu} that the regions (I) and (II) of Figure~\ref{fig-1}(a) correspond to the regions of almost sure differentiable and non-differentiable paths, respectively, that is, in the region (I) the sample path of GFBM is differentiable, while in region (II) the sample path of GFBM is not differentiable.
+\begin{remark}[Differentiability] It is shown in \cite{ichiba-pang-taqqu} that the regions (I) and (II) of Figure~\ref{fig-1}(a) correspond to the regions of almost sure differentiable and non-differentiable paths, respectively, that is, in the region (I) the sample path of GFBM is differentiable, while in region (II) the sample path of GFBM is not differentiable.
 This is not just a coincidence but it turns out that when $\,\alpha > 1/2\,$, it is a semimartingale and its (local) martingale part in the semimartingale decomposition is zero, and its finite variation part is the integral of a Gaussian process.
-When $\,\alpha \, =\, \gamma =0\,$, it is a Brownian motion with non-differentiable sample path. } \end{remark}
+When $\,\alpha \, =\, \gamma =0\,$, it is a {standard} Brownian motion with non-differentiable sample path. {When $\gamma \in (0,1)$ and $\alpha =0$, $X$ is a time-changed Brownian motion, also with non-differentiable sample path. } \end{remark}

 \begin{proof}

 (i) Let us consider the case $\, 1/2 < \alpha < (1+\gamma)/2\,$ and $\, \gamma \in (0, 1) \,$.
 Thanks to the integrability of \eqref{eqn-Psi-intp-1} in this parameter set, the square integrability of $\, \Psi_{t}(\cdot)\,$ is assured, by Lemma \ref{lm: 3.1}, and hence, by Theorem 4.6 of Basse (2009), we have the representation